SchmidtDSE/afscgap/README.md

 <br>

 #### Visual analytics
 Visualization tools are available to help both programmers and non-programmers start their investigation, providing a UI that stands on the other functionality provided by this project.
-This is available online at [https://app.pyafscgap.org](https://app.pyafscgap.org) and can generate both CSV (spreadsheet) exports and Python query code to continue your investigations.
+This is available online at [https://app.pyafscgap.org](https://app.pyafscgap.org).
+It can generate both CSV (spreadsheet) exports and Python query code to continue your investigations.
 To self-host, see the [visualization readme](https://github.com/SchmidtDSE/afscgap/blob/main/afscgapviz/README.md).

 <br>